FlyingEwok/install-jdk-on-steam-deck/README.md

 How to uninstall it
 ===================

-**Interactive Uninstall Script (Recommended):**
+**Optimized Interactive Uninstall Script (Recommended):**
-The repository now includes a dedicated uninstall script that provides an interactive menu for safe removal:
+The repository includes an efficient uninstall script that has been optimized from 447 lines to just 256 lines while preserving all functionality:

 ```bash
 # Run the interactive uninstall script